dr3dr3/k8s-homelab-admin/k8s-manifests/base/README.md

 # Base Manifests

-This directory contains the base Kubernetes manifests that are shared across all environments (production, staging, development).
+This directory contains the base Kubernetes manifests that are shared across all environments (production and development).

 ## Purpose